nbedos/cistern/README.md

 [here](https://github.com/nbedos/cistern/releases).

-Each release archive contains a statically linked executable named `cistern`, the manual page in HTML and roff format and a copy of the license.
+Each release archive contains a statically linked executable named `cistern`, the manual page in HTML and roff format, a copy of the license and a sample configuration file.

 ## Building from source
 ### Building automatically from source (recommended)